Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/README.md

 ### Merge behavior of Target parameters

-`TargetParameters` including `mboxParameters`, `profileParameters`, `orderParameters` and `productParameters` can be passed in Target APIs and also when creating `TargetPrefetch` or `TargetRequest` objects.
-The `TargetParameters` passed in public APIs are considered global parameters and are merged with the corresponding parameters in the individual `TargetRequest` or `TargetPrefetch` objects.
+`TargetParameters`, such as `mboxParameters`, `profileParameters`, `orderParameters` and `productParameters`, can be passed in the Target APIs and can also be passed in when you create `TargetPrefetch` or `TargetRequest` objects.
+The `TargetParameters` that are passed in the public APIs are global parameters and are merged with the corresponding parameters in the individual `TargetRequest` or `TargetPrefetch` objects.

-While merging, the new keys in the mbox parameters or the profile parameters are appended to the final dictionary while the keys with the same name are overwritten in each `TargetRequest` or `TargetPrefetch` object by those from global parameters.
-In the case or `TargetOrder` or `TargetProduct` objects, the object passed in global parameters shall replace the corresponding object in each of `TargetRequest` or `TargetPrefetch` objects.
+When merging, the new keys in the mbox parameters or the profile parameters are appended to the final dictionary, and the keys with the same name are overwritten in each `TargetRequest` or `TargetPrefetch` object by the keys from the global parameters.
+For `TargetOrder` or `TargetProduct` objects, the object that is passed to the global parameters replaces the corresponding object in the `TargetRequest` or `TargetPrefetch` objects."

 ## Target Sessions

-With Target release v2.1.4 iOS and  v1.1.3 Android, Target extension now supports persistent sessions.
-When a Target request is received, a new session ID is generated if one doesn't already exist and is sent in the request.
-This session ID along with the Edge Host returned from the Target are stored in the persistent storage for the configured `target.sessionTimeout`.
-If not configured, the default value for the session timeout is 30 minutes.
-These variables are reset and removed from persistent storage if no Target request is received during the configured `target.sessionTimeout` or if  [resetExperience API](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-target/target-api-reference#reset-user-experience) is called.
+The Target extension (version 2.1.4 for iOS) and (version 1.1.3 for Android) now supports persistent sessions.
+When a Target request is received, if a session ID does not exist, a new ID is generated and is sent in the request.
+This ID, with the Edge Host that is returned from the Target, is kept in persistent storage for the configured `target.sessionTimeout`.
+If the timeout value is not configured, the default value is 30 minutes.
+If no Target request is received during the configured `target.sessionTimeout` or if the [resetExperience](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-target/target-api-reference#reset-user-experience) API is called, these variables are reset and removed from persistent storage .

 ## Visual preview

-Visual preview mode allows you to easily perform end-to-end QA for Target activities by enrolling and previewing these activities on your device.
+The visual preview mode allows you to easily perform end-to-end QA activities by enrolling and previewing these activities on your device.
 This mode does not require a specialized testing set up.
 To get started, set up a URL scheme and generate the preview links.
-For more information, see [Target mobile preview](https://docs.adobe.com/content/help/en/target/using/implement-target/mobile-apps/target-mobile-preview.html).
+For more information on setting up Target visual preview, see [Target mobile preview](https://docs.adobe.com/content/help/en/target/using/implement-target/mobile-apps/target-mobile-preview.html).
+For more information on setting URL schemes for iOS, see [Defining a Custom URL Scheme for Your App](https://developer.apple.com/documentation/uikit/inter-process_communication/allowing_apps_and_websites_to_link_to_your_content/defining_a_custom_url_scheme_for_your_app).
+For more information on setting URL schemes for Android, see [Create Deep Links to App Content](https://developer.android.com/training/app-links/deep-linking).

-You can also set an application deep link that can be triggered when selections are made in the preview mode by using the [setPreviewRestartDeeplink API](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-target/target-api-reference#set-preview-restart-deep-link)
+You can also set an application deep link that can be triggered when selections are made in the preview mode by using the [setPreviewRestartDeeplink](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-target/target-api-reference#set-preview-restart-deep-link).

-The `collectLaunchInfo` API is used to enter the visual preview mode.
-After the visual preview mode is enabled, a red floating button is displayed on the app screen.
+To enter the preview visual mode, use the `collectLaunchInfo` API to enable the mode, and click the red floating button that appears on the app screen.
 This button can be pressed to enter the visual preview mode.

 {% tabs %}
 {% tab title="Android" %}

-On Android, when the application is launched as a result of a deeplink, `collectLaunchInfo` API will be invoked internally with the target Activity and deeplink information will be extracted from the Intent extras.
+In Android, when the application is launched as a result of a deep link, the `collectLaunchInfo` API is internally invoked, and the Target Activity and deep link information is extracted from the Intent extras.

 {% endtab %}